-The Fig Tree covers stories of people in the faith and nonprofit communities of the Inland Northwest to break through divisions among people of faith to build understanding, and to promote unity and action for the common good, especially by means of The Fig Tree newspaper, communication media, resource directory, programs and events.
+The Fig Tree promotes communication among people in faith and nonprofit communities of the Inland Northwest.
+It seeks to break through divisions among people of faith to build understanding, and to promote unity and action for the common good, especially by means of The Fig Tree newspaper, communication media, resource directory, programs and events.

 Through its media and programs, The Fig Tree seeks to:

 published on the first Wednesdays of September through June with 10,000 copies circulating to 30,000 readers.
 Through it, we seek to support ecumenical, interfaith, nonprofit and community efforts by connecting people, sharing stories, building understanding, stirring compassion, exploring issues, offering reflection, opening dialogue, networking people and inspiring people